Beerwah, Queensland: Attractions

 Australia Zoo is located in Beerwah.
 The zoo was founded by Bob Irwin and later made famous by his son, Steve Irwin.
-It is a major tourist attraction and is visited daily by large numbers of local, national and international tourists.

 Another attraction, the Glass House mountain range, is located nearby.
 The largest mountain in the range, at 555m, is Mount Beerwah.
 Access to the Mount Beerwah summit route has been closed since 2008 due to the erosion and destabilization of some walking tracks, leading to a high risk of rock fall.

 The Big Mower, one of Australia's big things, is located in Beerwah.